gnang/HypermatrixAlgebraPackage/README.md

 # Installation

 A properly working install of [sage](http://sagemath.org/) is the only prerequisite to using the hypermatrix package.
 The hypermatrix algebra package passes all tests on SageMath version 7.4.
-To run test just run the following command in a [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell session
+To run hypermatrix tests on your sage installation used the following command in a [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell session

 ```bash
 n:g$ sage -t Hypermatrix_Algebra_Package_code.sage